inbumsung/TIL/git-basic.md

 repos$ mkdir projecta
 ```

-Change to your project directory and initialize a repository
+Change to your project directory and initialize a repository.
 ```
 repos$ cd projecta
 projecta$ git init